Kamrin Moore: DC Defenders

-On November 22, 2019, Moore was drafted by the DC Defenders in the 2020 XFL Supplemental Draft.
+On November 22, 2019, Moore was selected by the DC Defenders of the XFL in the 2020 XFL Supplemental Draft.

 Legal issues

 On July 11, 2019, Moore was arrested in Linden, New Jersey for third-degree assault, where he allegedly knocked a woman unconscious.
 Four days later, the Giants suspended Moore.
 A judge ordered the restraining order dropped on August 14, 2019.
 He was cleared by a grand jury on October 29, 2019.